 - Prioritizing medical treatment and specialist follow-ups

-- Documenting X-rays, casts, surgeries, and rehab
+- Documenting X-rays, casts, surgeries, and rehabilitation

 - Requesting written communication from insurers